OjasMor/Traffic_Light_Classifier/README.md

 ## Visualize the Data

 The first steps in analyzing any dataset are to 1. load the data and 2. look at the data.
-Seeing what it looks like will give you an idea of what to look for in the images, what kind of noise or inconsistencies you have to deal with, and so on.
-This will help you understand the image dataset, and **understanding a dataset is part of making predictions about the data**.
+Seeing what it looks like will give us an idea of what to look for in the images, what kind of noise or inconsistencies we have to deal with, and so on.
+This will help us understand the image dataset, and **understanding a dataset is part of making predictions about the data**.

 ---
 ### Visualize the input images